apache/incubator-kie-tools/README.md

 $ mvn clean package
 ```

-Note that this time there is a *lib* folder into the **target** directory.
+Note that this time there is a *lib* folder in the **target** directory.
 The s2i build will take care of copying it to the correct place.
 Just perform a build:

 ```bash